 This textbook is required, we will use it every week.
 I will do my best to ensure there is a copy in Reserves at the library.
-If you see yourself pursuing river science as a professional, I highly recommend you invest in this text to include in your personal library.
+If you see yourself pursuing river science as a professional, I highly recommend you invest in this book to include in your personal library.

 Print copies are available via Amazon (~\$70).
-Used copies of the text are available for less (~\$15-20).
+Used copies of the text are available for less (~\$20) - totally worth finding a used copy.

-In addition to the text, there are several chapters from other texts that will be scanned and available via CourseLink in the Lecture Materials section.
+In addition to this book, there are several chapters from others that will be scanned and available via CourseLink in the Lecture Materials section.

-Finally, from time to time there are additional articles (short) that will be part of the materials used in our course, these will also be posted in the appropriate Lecture Materials folder.
+Finally, from time to time there are additional articles (short) that will be part of the materials used in our course, these will also be posted on CourseLink.